MarsMSJ/person-pet-preference/README.md

 ### Complex Guess
 &nbsp;&nbsp;&nbsp;&nbsp;The complex guess uses data from the database.
 I get the total number of cat lovers and total number of dog lovers for a given height and weight.
 If the difference between those numbers is less than 5%, I use a simple guess.
 Otherwise the majority is the guess I take.
 For example if there are more dog lovers than cat lovers for a particular height and weight, I guess dog lover and vice versa.

+## The "Goodbye!" button

+&nbsp;&nbsp;&nbsp;&nbsp;If the system determines you're a dog person whether through an incorrect or correct guess, the "Goodbye!" button takes you to the kittens Wikipedia page and vice versa.
+I thought it would be fun and "why not both?"